-Kentucky Department of Revenue has again partnered with the IRS to provide free tax preparation for taxpayers who have a low to moderate income (generally, $51,000 and below) who can not prepare their own tax returns for FY 2013 (tax year 2012).
+The Kentucky Department of Revenue has again partnered with the IRS to provide free tax preparation for taxpayers who have a low to moderate income (generally, $54,000 and below) who cannot prepare their own tax returns for tax year 2015.

-The threshold for year 2012 earned income tax credit are shown below.
+The thresholds for tax year 2015 earned income tax credit are shown below.